ComeDownToUs/nextbus-d3-renders/README.md

 ## Motive

 I noticed that the API didn't provide any means to gather stops and that individual route requests were pretty large to the point a user could potentially hit the request limit.
 As I didn't want to throttle the API with request, I built some scripts to gather data and condense it so the app will load with all the (relatively) static data.
+There's a pretty good chance I'll redo these in a separate repo with greater modularity so they can be of use to others.

 ## Available Scripts